Shaglock/cod-camo-tracker/grok_documentation.md

 ImportExportActions: Handles importing and exporting camo sets.

 ### Key Functions
 updateCamoStatus(weapon, camo, status): Toggles individual camo status with hierarchy logic (prerequisites and dependents).
+Enforces category-specific requirements for Diamond camos.

+getGoldWeaponCountByCategory(categoryName): Counts gold weapons in a category.

+canUnlockDiamond(categoryName): Checks if a category meets requirements to unlock Diamond.

 setAllCamosStatus(weapon, status): Toggles all camos for a weapon without hierarchy logic.